Minentle2301/CS20240137_WCF2407-A_Minentle-Mvunyiswa_DJS03/README.md

 Code Structure
 The application’s logic is encapsulated in the BookList class, which is divided into the following sections:

 Data Imports: Book, author, genre data, and pagination constants are imported from a separate data file.

 Initialization: The BookList constructor initializes key properties and calls the init() method to set up the UI.

 UI Rendering Functions: Functions for rendering books, genres, authors, and filtered content to the DOM.

 Theme Handling: Functions to detect system theme, apply styles, and manage theme preferences.

 Event Handling: Functions that manage user interactions such as search, filtering, opening/closing overlays, and loading more books.
 Installation
-Clone the repository.

 Ensure the data.js file is in the same directory, containing book, author, and genre data.
-Open index.html in a browser to run the application.

 Usage
 Display Books: On page load, a set number of books display in the preview grid.

 Filter and Search: Use dropdowns for genres and authors, or the search bar, to filter books.

 Theme Customization: The application theme adjusts to the system's dark mode, or users can manually set the theme in settings.
 Pagination: Click the "Show More" button to load additional books.
 Methods